We’re making the most of nap time now that there’s no nap time with these quiet activities!

 - Sticky mosaics pictures.
 These are perfect for naptime, as well as before dinner when it starts to get hectic.
 We have the vehicle set, but there’s different kinds too!

-- Magnetic shape building.
+- Magnetic shape building [Imaginets are pictures above].
 We’ve used these while traveling.
 Its fun to make what the card says, but also to explore what else they can make with their imagination!
 Simplify.
 Live.
 Love. uses another version of these that aren’t magnetic.

 - Practice spotting the word [could do letters, letter sounds, or whatever other stage of reading your child is at] in books [I've found that kids magazines work perfectly]!